 Beaches on Anglesey

-A sand and shingle beach fronting the small picturesque town of Beaumaris with views across the Menai Straight to Snowdonia.
+The beach at Beaumaris itself is a sand and shingle beach fronting the small picturesque town.
+The views from here across the Menai Strait to Snowdonia a truly stunning.
 There is a coastal path in both directions and boat trips available to Puffin Island.
 Pay car park next to the northern part of the beach, toilets, food, shops and slipway; dog restrictions apply May to September.
 Seaside Award.
+Red Wharf bay is the nearest sandy beach.
+This is a large bay on the east coast of the island, at low tide this fine sweep of sand, covering nearly 10 square miles is revealed, superb for swimming, sunbathing and watersports.
+The whole bay is a designated nature reserve and attracts an abundance of birdlife, it is well known amongst twitchers.
+The beach is backed by the village which has three restaurants, the ever-popular Ship Inn, The Tavarn and The Boathouse.

 At the eastern end of Red Wharf bay, this is a long sandy beach popular for bathing, paddling, beach combing and walking; coastal walks offering views of the Menai Strait and Snowdonia.
 Free car parking, toilets, cafe; shops in Llanddona or Benllech.
 Dog restrictions apply May to September.
 Blue Flag; Seaside Award; Good Beach Guide Recommended.